hax/proposal-function-this/README.md

 ## Web compatibility

-At least one library (https://github.com/WebReflection/function.this) introducing `Function.prototype.this` which may conflict with this proposal.
+At least one library (https://github.com/WebReflection/function.this) introduced `Function.prototype.this` which may conflict with this proposal.